Chemotherapy for Mesothelioma

 Chemotherapy Agents Used for Mesothelioma

-There are many different chemotherapy agents available, and different ones are used for different types of cancers.
-For mesothelioma (whether it’s pleural, peritoneal or a more rare type like pericardial or testicular), the most commonly used chemotherapy regimen is pemetrexed (sometimes known by the brand name Alimta), combined with a platinum-based agent (cisplatin or carboplatin).
+Many different chemotherapy agents are available, and different ones are used for different types of cancers.
+For mesothelioma—whether it’s pleural, peritoneal, or a rarer type like pericardial or testicular—the most commonly used chemotherapy regimen is pemetrexed, sometimes known by the brand name Alimta, combined with a platinum-based agent, such as cisplatin or carboplatin.

 Since a 2003 clinical trial demonstrated a significant benefit to using pemetrexed along with cisplatin in patients with malignant pleural mesothelioma, this combination has been the standard chemotherapy regimen used in all types of mesothelioma.
-No other chemotherapy regimen has been shown to offer a survival benefit in mesothelioma patients.
-Cisplatin is usually preferred, but in those who experience significant side effects, carboplatin can be used instead.
+No other chemotherapy regimen has demonstrated a survival benefit in mesothelioma patients.
+Cisplatin is usually preferred, but for those who experience significant side effects, carboplatin can be used instead.

-Pemetrexed works by blocking enzymes that are needed for DNA replication.
+Pemetrexed works by blocking enzymes needed for DNA replication.
 Without these enzymes, cancer cells are not able to divide.
-Platinum chemotherapy agents such as cisplatin and carboplatin work by reacting with and damaging the DNA inside of cancer cells.
+Platinum chemotherapy agents like cisplatin and carboplatin work by reacting with and damaging the DNA inside cancer cells.
 This damage ultimately leads to the death of the cell.

 Cancer cells can sometimes develop resistance to particular chemotherapy agents.
-Using more than one chemotherapy agent at the same time helps to overcome this problem.
-When two different drugs are being used, then a particular cancer cell must become resistant to both of them in order to evade the treatment.
+Using more than one chemotherapy agent simultaneously helps to overcome this problem.
+When two different drugs are being used, a particular cancer cell must become resistant to both to evade the treatment.
 Although using two drugs rather than one does help to reduce the likelihood of resistance, it doesn’t prevent it completely, and it’s still possible for a cancer to become resistant to treatment with multi-agent chemotherapy.

 In most cases, chemotherapy is given in cycles.
 The patient comes to a cancer clinic to receive an infusion of the medications.
 It takes a few hours to receive a chemotherapy infusion.
-The body is then given a period of time to recover before the next infusion is given.
-Mesothelioma patients commonly receive two to four cycles of chemotherapy, spaced about three weeks apart.
+The body is then given time to recover before the next infusion is given.
+Mesothelioma patients commonly receive two to four cycles of chemotherapy spaced about three weeks apart.
 However, your treatment team may recommend a different protocol based on your specific situation.

 Methods of Chemotherapy for Mesothelioma